ZiroNgowwa/Phase-1-project/README.md

  It print results on screen with fetch api and async await.

+ The active link to the webpage is  https://zirongowwa.github.io/Phase-1-project/

  ### TECHNOLOGIES
  HTML - Used to give structure
  CSS - Used to style the webpage